sk-classroom/asc-final-exam/exam-examples.md

 2. Which of the following best describes the learning mechanism of a perceptron?
    - [ ] A) It uses a fixed set of weights for all inputs
    - [ ] B) It adjusts its weights based on the prediction error
-   - [ ] C) It relies on pre-efined thresholds for all decisions
+   - [ ] C) It relies on pre-defined thresholds for all decisions
    - [ ] D) It does not require any form of training or learning
    >Answer: B) It adjusts its weights based on the prediction error